Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 ### Optional tip: Creating a template test

 Sometimes getting started building tests from scratch can be overwhelming can be a little overwhelming, something which I find helpful is using a little known command in pyATS to create some templates which will show you how you want to layout your testcase.
+You can then add your own logic into the template thats created.

 ```bash
 STTRAYNO-M-L0AA:~ sttrayno$ pyats create project